Last Updated on

 It’s not a smoke and mirrors show with WhiteSmoke when comes to effective grammar checks.

 A premium editing tool, WhiteSmoke combines grammar checker solutions with plagiarism and language translation functions.
-Expect to use it across desktop and mobile devices, as well as the four popular web browsers.
+Expect to use it across desktop and mobile devices, as well as the four of the popular web browsers (as a browser extension).

-Also, anticipate it to have support for correcting about 16 grammar, style, and more issues.
-Some issues you can use WhiteSmoke to smoke out include spelling, sentence structure, redundancies, and more.
+Also, anticipate it to have support for correcting about 16 grammatical, writing style, and supplemental issues.
+Some issues you can use WhiteSmoke to smoke out include spelling errors, sentence structure, redundancies, and more.

 Like Grammarly, you can correct writing eyesores in real-time (if you don’t mind the distraction).
 You can also check the text you enter into various social media network’s writing boxes, LinkedIn Pulse, email, WordPress, and other writing platforms.

 But what’s unique about WhiteSmoke compared to Grammarly?

 If you want to reach wider blog readership, chat with international clients, correspond with non-English native speakers on social media, WhiteSmoke Translator will empower you to translate text into 55 languages.
 And it consistently scores decently compared to the likes of Google Translate.

 Content creators love it because they can get over a hundred professional writing templates; from Thank You, condolences and Sorry notes to cover letters, reports, and resumes, the online editing tool is quite resourceful and makes it easy to compose professional correspondences.